LoloPicolo/home-assistant-config/README.md

 1c- i choose in NOOBS Raspbian Lite in France with FR Keyboard.

-1d- i enabled SHH in Raspi-config for remote installation and control.
+1d- i enabled SSH in Raspi-config for remote installation and control.

 2- Then i followed instructions from https://community.home-assistant.io/t/installing-home-assistant-supervised-on-a-raspberry-pi-with-debian-10/247116